-At that point, I understood.
-As the days went on, I understood the confusion and fear we faced as Mum slipped away and our Mum had gone.
-To be honest, I don’t know of anyone who hasn’t lost someone to COVID or is affected by long COVID.
+At that point, I understood the damage the pandemic caused.
+As the days went on, I understood the confusion and fear we faced as Mum slipped away and our Mum was gone.
+To be honest, I don’t know anyone who hasn’t lost someone to COVID or is affected by long COVID.
 I know we are not the only family who has suffered a loss, nor are we the only family to experience comfort from these knitted and crocheted keepsakes.

-Even on the darkest days, the comfort we had from a knitted teddy, delivered by the fantastic staff on Mum’s ward, felt special.
-So, regardless of what the media says…If the Palliative care team at Salford Royal NHS needs more knitted keepsakes to bring comfort to those suffering in the hospital, then I shall create another urgent Knitting Appeal.
+Even on the darkest days, the comfort we had from a knitted teddy delivered by the fantastic staff on Mum’s ward felt special.
+So, regardless of what the media says, if the Palliative care team at Salford Royal NHS needs more knitted keepsakes to comfort those suffering in the hospital, then I shall create another ‘urgent Knitting Appeal.’

 Maybe, we have rushed things?

-I had hoped that I would never have to write another appeal for Bereavement Blankets as I hoped COVID had left us.
+I had hoped I would never have to write another appeal for Bereavement Blankets as I hoped COVID had left us.
 However, we only have to watch the news around the rest of the world and look at everyone wearing masks.
 It does make me wonder; maybe we rushed things.
 Perhaps we should have exercised more caution.
-However, I have started to use my masks again, and we need Bereavement Blankets, Hearts & Teddies once more.
+However, I have started to use my masks again, and we need Bereavement Blankets, Hearts, Teddies & Knitted Toys made with love.

 The Bereavement blankets are usually 36-40 inches square and rest around the patient’s shoulders.
 Also, the blankets are as individual as the wearer; they choose the one they like the most.
 Therefore, all colours and designs on blankets are as welcome as the comfort they bring to both patients; and the families they remain with as keepsakes.

 ‘The knitted hearts are the most used keepsake, followed by bears and blankets.
-Also, it doesn’t matter if they are knitted or crocheted; all we ask is that they match. ‘
+Also, it doesn’t matter if they are knitted or crocheted; we ask that they match. ‘

 Knitted hearts and teddies bring smiles and hugs when needed most.